 Krabi has its own international airport but is also accessible by ferry from other nearby cities as well as by land.
 Most tourists take the ferry from Phuket or Koh Phi Phi to Krabi.
 Click here for the Krabi ferry schedule and tickets.

 Suggested Nights In Krabi: 3 to 5 nights

-Things to do in Krabi: The #1 thing to do in Krabi is to take a long tail boat to Railay beach for the day.
-Explore Ko Lanta National Park and visit Ko Lanta Yai where the sea gypsies aka “Chao Le” people living from the sea.
+Things to do in Krabi: The #1 thing to do in Krabi is to take a long tail boat to Railay Beach for the day.
+Explore Ko Lanta National Park and visit Ko Lanta Yai, where the sea gypsies, aka “Chao Le” are people living from the sea.
 Day trips to Phuket and Koh Phi Phi are also popular from Krabi.

 Romantic Koh Phayam Honeymoon Hotels:

 - The Blue Sky Resort Booking.com

 Suggested Nights In Phayam: 2 to 4 nights